epfl-ada/ada-2025-project-data_dinosaur/readme.md

 Jannik :
 - caption analysis
-    - by counting certain wordgroups
+    - per topic (gender, Trump and Climate change)
     - by analysing over time
 - anaylsis of the funny and unfunny votes: is there an interessting developement?
 - gender heterogeneity analysis (plots + website page)